Metal Search

 Titanium

-Titanium is a lightweight and strong silver-white metal with a high strength-to-weight ratio.
-Titanium’s desirable properties create non-ferrous alloys with high tensile strength and excellent corrosion resistance.
-This makes it suitable for the aerospace, medical, and automotive industries.
+Titanium is a lightweight, strong silver-white metal with a high strength-to-weight ratio.
+Its desirable properties create non-ferrous alloys with high tensile strength and excellent corrosion resistance, making it suitable for the aerospace, medical, and automotive industries.

 Nickel